How Can Career Counseling Help You Find A Career Path And Education?

 A career counselor may help you find success in the next stage of your professional life.
 A career counselor, also called a vocational counselor or vocational guide, can offer professional guidance on career exploration and decisions.
 They often help clients through career counseling sessions designed to uncover which careers suit their unique skills, qualifications, preferences, values, and lifestyles.

 Career counseling might involve one on one conversations, career testing, personal examinations, and interviewing processes to understand clients' needs.
-Whether you're considering a new career change or want to discuss your current job with an unbiased, compassionate professional, career counseling may benefit your working life.
+Whether you're considering a new career change or want to discuss your current career with an unbiased, compassionate professional, career counseling may benefit your working life.

 Understanding your strengths through career counseling

-Four categories for career coaching:
+Four categories for career counseling:

-In addition to strength-based assessments, a career counselor is often trained in career development theories, which fall into four categories:
+In addition to strength-based career assessments, a career counselor is often trained in career development theories, which fall into four categories:

 • Psychological Theory: Matching personality types to a person's work environment.

-• Social Cognitive Theory: Highlighting self-efficacy and a person's belief in their ability to prepare for and achieve a particular goal.
+• Social Cognitive Theory: Highlighting self-efficacy and a person's belief in their ability to prepare for and achieve a particular career goal.

 • Developmental Theory: Considering how our self-concepts develop as we age and change our career paths.

-By applying these theories, career counselors may help clients reflect on their strengths and why they chose, succeeded in, or faced challenges in various careers.
-These theories can be used to frame your traits and further discuss the results of strength assessments.
+By applying these career theories, career counselors may help clients reflect on their strengths and why they chose, succeeded in, or faced challenges in various careers.
+These career theories can be used to frame your traits and further discuss the results of strength assessments.

 For example, a person might graduate with a teaching degree only to realize that they lack passion or teaching skills.
 If the career itself is not a match, a career counselor could help you identify positive areas.
 For instance, perhaps you love planning the curriculum for your students as a teacher or giving presentations as a software engineer.
-These are examples of transferable skills that may predict your success in other roles.
+These are examples of transferable skills that may predict your success in other careers.

 Getty

 Regardless of strengths, professional success, or education, each person might identify areas for growth as they work to find a career.
 Understanding these areas can be one part of the process in career counseling.
 Not every career may be a perfect fit, which isn't necessarily a negative.
-Understanding this may help clients narrow down their lists of potential occupations.
+Understanding this may help clients narrow down their lists of potential careers.
 When working with a career counselor, reflect honestly about your perceived weaknesses and challenges to work toward a career that suits you and makes you feel content.

 Like a strengths report test, a career counselor may use an assessment tool to help you identify potential areas for improvement.
 An example is the "Strengths, Weaknesses, Opportunities, Threats (SWOT) Assessment," which can be used by companies and individuals.
-On a personal level, a SWOT analysis may be a valuable developmental exercise for evaluating professional goals in the context of strengths and weaknesses.
+On a personal level, a SWOT analysis may be a valuable developmental exercise for evaluating career goals in the context of strengths and weaknesses.

 Whether you're discussing strengths or weaknesses with a career counselor, practice honesty and self-compassion.
 For example, discussing family obligations or work-based insecurities with a career counselor may be relevant, as these could both influence your past and future career decisions.

 Career counseling may not be able to give you all the answers or structure your life for you.
-The career counselor’s role is to provide honest, compassionate, and insightful feedback based on your conversations and career assesments.
+The career counselor’s role is to provide honest, compassionate, and insightful feedback based on your conversations and career assessments.
 Each counselor has their own style and strengths.
-For this reason, it may take some time to adjust to how they offer advice or describe the results of your career and personality assessments.
+For this reason, it may take some time to adjust to how they offer career advice or describe the results of your career and personality assessments.

 To maximize the benefit of career counseling, try to establish a foundation of trust, honesty, and active listening.
 As you have certain expectations of your counselor, they might hope for you to enter sessions with an open mind and curiosity for new opportunities.
-You may establish expectations about your work together from the beginning, identify career possibilities, and address more logistical concerns like resumes and cover letters
+You may establish expectations about your work together from the beginning, identify career possibilities, and address more logistical career concerns like resumes and cover letters

 The difference between counseling and coaching

 Some people use the terms "career counselor" and "career coach" interchangeably.
-While both professionals provide career services, career coaches and counselors have different educational backgrounds and areas of focus.
+While both professionals provide career services, career coaches and career counselors have different educational backgrounds and areas of focus.

 Career counselors

 A career counselor is a licensed mental health professional with a master's or doctoral degree.
 They focus on building a therapeutic relationship with clients and use core counseling techniques to address career-related questions.
 Some US states require specific licensure for career counseling.
-To become certified, counselors often have to pass certain exams and fulfill specific experience and education requirements.
+To become certified, career counselors often have to pass certain exams and fulfill specific experience and education requirements.

 Career coaches

 A career coach may have an advanced degree but often have a career coaching certification.
-They focus on identifying solutions, plans of action, and insights for clients.
+They focus on identifying solutions, plans of action, and career insights for clients.
 Career coaching may be more outcome-oriented than traditional career counseling.
-They cannot offer mental health advice or treatment if they are not licensed to provide therapy.
+They cannot offer mental health advice or treatment if they are not licensed to provide counseling.

-If you’re trying to decide between career counseling, career coaching, or another form of support, establishing a list of goals or a pros and cons chart may help you find the right professional for you.
+If you’re trying to decide between career counseling, career coaching, or another form of career support, establishing a list of goals or a pros and cons chart may help you find the right professional for you.
 For example, do you want someone to:

 • Help you write a strong resume?